Suburbanno/AyuGramDocs/android/filters/dev.md

 ## `version`

 Specifies the AyuGram Filters export version.
-At the moment, it's `1`.
+At the moment, it's `2`.

+### Changelog

+#### v2

+- Added `reversed` option that allows to hide all messages except those matching the filter

 ## Notes